How to Propagate Kalanchoe Simply And Successfully

 Q: Can I grow kalanchoe from cuttings?

 A: Yes!
 This is one of the easiest ways to grow new kalanchoe plants.
+Even some of the less common varieties can be propagated this way.

 Q: What is the fastest way to propagate kalanchoe?